Pine Plains (town), New York: Geography

-Three small lakes lie west of Pine Plains hamlet: Stissing Lake which is excellent for swimming, Thompson Pond which is dedicated to conservation for wildlife, and Twin Island Lake, known locally as "Mud Pond".
+Three small lakes lie west of Pine Plain's hamlet: Stissing Lake which is excellent for swimming, Thompson Pond which is dedicated to conservation for wildlife, and Twin Island Lake, known locally as "Mud Pond".
 Stissing Mountain, the town's highest point at 1403 ft, is immediately to the west.
-It is formed of Precambrian gneiss that remains after numerous cycles of glaciation have scoured and reformed the surrounding terrain.
+It is formed of Precambrian gneiss that remains after numerous glaciation cycles have scoured and reformed the surrounding terrain.
 The mountain itself is a permanent exhibit at the American Museum of Natural History, showcasing its unique formation and flora/fauna of the area.

 Land use

-The town recently enacted its first zoning ordinance after protracted review, discussion and community input.
+In 2009, the town enacted its first zoning ordinance after protracted review, discussion and community input.
+The Comprehensive Plan was updated in 2021.

 Carvel Farm

 Pine Plains is the location of a two-thousand-acre farm assembled by ice cream parlor chain entrepreneur Tom Carvel.
-It currently belongs to the Durst Organization, which is planning a housing community.
+It currently, as of October 2024, listed on the market by the Durst Organization, which was planning a housing community.